gscarfe/learn_ruby/README.md

 # learn_ruby
 A place to store my ruby scraps.
-This is a way to help me learn both git and the ruby language.

-# git commands
+# basic git commands

 * git clone [URL of remote repo] == creates a clone of a local repo on your local machine, in the directory you're currently in
 * git pull == pull from remote repo